©2019 340B Health. Unauthorized copying is expressly prohibited.

 Prompt Pay Discounts: CMS defines a customary prompt pay discount as any discount off the purchase price of a drug routinely offered by the manufacturer to a wholesaler for prompt payment of purchased drugs within a specified timeframe and consistent with customary business practices for payment.
 The DRA redefined the definition of AMP to exclude prompt pay discounts that drug manufacturers extend to wholesalers.
 CMS codified the exclusion of the customary prompt pay discounts extended to wholesalers from the AMP calculation in the COD rule released February 1, 2016.

 Provider-Based Regulations: Federal regulations that set forth criteria that must be met for a site to be deemed provider-based for Medicare payment purposes.
 “Main providers” – such as hospitals, nursing homes and other institutions – may own and operate other departments, facilities, or remote locations and may want to include the cost or revenue of these sites as part of the main provider for Medicare reimbursement purposes.
 For a site to be considered part of the provider, it must be provider-based.
 Its relationship with the main provider must meet the following eight criteria, which are described in detail at 42 C.F.R. § 413.65: (1) joint licensure; (2) integration of clinical services, including main provider oversight and administration of (and responsibility for) the clinical services rendered at the provider-based site; (3) integration of medical records; (4) integration of financial operations; (5) holding the provider-based site out to the public as part of the main provider; (6) compliance by the provider-based site with rules and regulations applicable to the main provider; (7) billing of services rendered at the provider-based site to Medicare patients as hospital services; and (8) integration of administrative and managerial functions.
 Additional requirements apply for provider-based sites located off of the main provider’s campus.
-Under HRSA guidance, a hospital offsite clinic/department/service is eligible to participate in the 340B program if it is an integral part of a hospital that participates in the 340B program, as evidenced by the fact that it is reimbursable on the hospital’s Medicare cost report.
+Under HRSA guidance, a hospital offsite clinic/department/service is eligible to participate in the 340B program if it is an integral part of a hospital that participates in the 340B program, as evidenced by the fact that it is reimbursable on the hospital’s most recently filed Medicare cost report.
 To appear on a reimbursable line of the hospital’s Medicare cost report, the clinic/department/service must meet the provider-based rules.

 Provider Dispensing: The dispensing of drugs by providers rather than by pharmacies.
 Regulation of provider dispensing varies by state.
 States may require licensure of providers that dispense, may limit the provider’s dispensing activities to state-licensed “dispensaries,” may license the dispensary, may require a pharmacist consultant to be on record for the provider, or may rely on a combination of these requirements.